geosarr/agriculture-Senegal/README.md

 # Installation with conda
 - Create an environment with python version 3.10.x with `conda create -n name_of_environment python=3.10`
 - Activate the environment with the command `conda activate name_of_environment`
-- Install the packages with the command (on linux) `pip install -r requirement.txt`
+- Install the packages with the command (on linux) `pip install -r requirements.txt`